Wilburn Ferguson: Testing of the substance

 Ferguson's first tests occurred on guinea pigs and human tissue samples, which he considered to demonstrate that it successfully shrank tissue.
 He then used the substance on his human patients without informing them of what he was doing or the risks inherent in being treated with an essentially unstudied compound.
-According to him, the substance was highly successful in curing patients of tumors, although there are no other sources validating that claim.
+According to him, the substance was highly successful in curing patients of tumors, although there are no reliable sources validating that claim.

 Later tests at the University of Cuenca using the substance from Tangamasha were reportedly successful initially, but the tumors began to return when a less effective batch of the solution was used.
 Ferguson began to first use the substance to shrink a cow's head as a result of those tests, which apparently made the substance more effective.
 In the end, many of the patients apparently went home believing themselves to have been cured of cancer.

 Ferguson later moved with his family to Los Angeles, where he used a laboratory at Los Angeles County General Hospital to carry out further tests as to how and why the substance worked.
 There, the substance was referred to as "head-shrinking compound 101-A".
 His major goal during this time period was to further isolate which components of the substance actually worked and what each did using fractional distillation.
 Reportedly, the experiments were fairly successful in showing that the compound could be very effective under laboratory conditions.